ADHD and Emotional Regulation

-ADHD is not just a disorder of paying attention and impulse control but also managing and coping with emotions.
+Did you know one of the primary symptoms of adhd is difficulty managing and coping with emotions?
 We call this emotional regulation.
-If you suffer from this as a woman, your family and work-life suffer.
-You may have crying spells or bouts of anger where you yell at your children, friends, coworkers, or spouse.
+If you are a women with emotional regulation issues, your family and work-life suffer.
+You may have crying spells or bouts of anger where you yell at your children, friends, co, or spouse.
 You may be easily hurt, angered, or sad and have dramatic mood swings.

-Do you become anxious or depressed suddenly and feel like you cannot regulate it?
+Do you become anxious or depressed suddenly and feel like you are on a roller coaster?
 It may be that until this moment, you did not know that ADHD and emotional regulation could be the culprit.
-Many women with ADHD feel like they are alone in these symptoms, but you aren't; it's prevalent!
+Many women with ADHD feel like they are alone in these symptoms, but you aren’t; it’s prevalent!

 Russell Barkley refers to emotional regulation issues as emotional impulsivity or emotional impulsiveness.
 These issues are estimated in the ADHD population to impact about 45- 55 percent of ADHD adults.

-Emotional Regulation issues or Dysregulation (ED), as it's often referred to can contribute to traffic accidents and road rage and even substance abuse!
+Emotional Dysregulation (ED) can contribute to traffic accident, road rage and even substance abuse!
 One-third of adults in treatment programs for substance abuse have ADHD.

-Emotional regulation can also cause women with ADHD to have issues with parenting.
-They may feel overwhelmed and have periodic breakdowns where they yell and lose their temper.
+Emotional regulation issues can also cause women with ADHD to have issues with parenting.
+Overwhlem, stress and meltdowns where they yell and lose their temper.
 This behavior is damaging to their relationships with their children and their spouses.
 Later they may feel guilty and awful.

 If you are a woman with ADHD, emotional regulation issues can cause you to feel inadequate across so many domains of your life!